Bryan Man

 Brian Alberto Men (בריאן מן; born 8 December 1983) is an Argentine-Israeli professional football (soccer) player.

 Biography

 Early life

 Man made aliyah with his family in 1990 under the Law of Return.
 His parents had a difficult time adapting to live in Israel, so they returned to Argentina.
 Bryan and his sister Michelle returned to Israel though.

 Playing career

-After going through the ranks of Maccabi Tel Aviv's youth academy, Man did not get a lot of playing time under Nir Klinger.
+After going through the ranks of Maccabi Tel Aviv's youth academy, Man did not play often Nir Klinger.
 Man himself attributes this to Klinger's preference of foreign strikers and not domestic strikers from the youth ranks.

 Later he played with small scale clubs, and in June 2010 was released from Hapoel Ashkelon.
 He is a free agent and lives in Ashkelon.

 National team career

 Man made his debut for a national side when he appeared for the Israel national under-16 football team on 29 December 1999, when they played their Swiss counterparts in a locally organized tournament.
 He ended up playing two more games in the following two days against the Turkish and Austrian sides.

 He is eligible to play for Israel and Argentina national teams.